InfamousMusicify/BlockMart/README.md

      Link to a Currency Conversion Spreadsheet:
      https://bit.ly/2ocNumG

-I hope the shop serves you well, I spent an entire night making it.  and like a month messing around with it before that.
+I hope the shop serves you well, I spent a long time building this and then rebuilt it twice.
+~~I spent an entire night making it.  and like a month messing around with it before that.~~
 __________________________________________________________________________________________________________________________________________

      Check out the Beta-Testing Server!